After completion of placement, please ensure that the following steps have been completed:

 In addition to completion of a final evaluation form, the supervisor and the student are requested to complete a form identifying goals for future placement.
 These goals will identify the competency areas that are seen as requiring further development.
 This form must be taken by the student to his/her next placement for the subsequent supervisor to review and sign, and should also be forwarded to the Placement.
 This particular measure enables some continuity between placements.

-The Future goals form will be available in the following format -
+The Future goals form is available here.

 Performance of students

 To determine what merits satisfactory or unsatisfactory performance on placement, you may find the following suggestions to be helpful in evaluating student progress: